swarut/japanese_permanent_residence/README.md

 # A Template and Guide for Japanese Permanent Residence Application.

 Preparing for Japanese Permanent Residence application is a time consuming process.
 This repository was created to share how I prepare my application.
 Some example documents were added to help give some clues how they look like.
-The guide here will focus on the application with [Highly-skill-engineering condition A](https://www.isa.go.jp/en/applications/procedures/nyuukokukanri07_00131.html) as this was the one I applied.
+The guide here will focus on the application with [Highly-skilled engineering in number 6 and 7](https://www.moj.go.jp/isa/applications/resources/nyukan_nyukan50.html?hl=en) as this was the one I applied for.

+**Disclaimer:** This document was last updated in April 2024, so please double-check the requirements on [the official website](https://www.moj.go.jp/isa/applications/procedures/zairyu_eijyu03.html) before applying.

 ## How to Use / How to Prepare
 The required documents are categorized into folders, each contains a note about how to prepare or some things you need to pay attention to.